aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-comments/_index.md

 {{% alert color="primary" %}}

-Comments of the document are represented by the [Comment](https://reference.aspose.com/words/python-net/aspose.words/comment/) class.
-Use [CommentRangeStart](https://reference.aspose.com/words/python-net/aspose.words/commentrangestart/) and [CommentRangeEnd](https://reference.aspose.com/words/python-net/aspose.words/commentrangeend/) classes to specify a region of text that is to be commented.
+**Try online**

+You can try this functionality with our [Free online remove annotations](https://products.aspose.app/words/annotation).

 {{% /alert %}}

+Aspose.Words allows users to work with comments – comments in a document in Aspose.Words are represented by the [Comment](https://reference.aspose.com/words/python-net/aspose.words/comment/) class.
+Also use the [CommentRangeStart](https://reference.aspose.com/words/python-net/aspose.words/commentrangestart/) and [CommentRangeEnd](https://reference.aspose.com/words/python-net/aspose.words/commentrangeend/) classes to specify the region of text that should be associated with a comment.

+## How to Add a Comment

+Below example shows how to add a comment to a paragraph in the document.

+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AddComments.py" >}}

+Below example shows how to anchor a comment to a region of text.

+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_comments-AnchorComment.py" >}}

 ## How to Extract or Remove Comments